Configuring Individual Pages

 Categorization

-Here you can use the Page set’s theme settings or define a unique look and feel for your Page.
-When you choose to customize the Page’s theme, you can toggle various theme settings.
+Here you can use the page set’s theme settings or define a custom theme for your page.
+When you choose to customize the page’s theme, you can toggle various theme settings.

-Determine whether to use the Page set's theme settings or define a unique look and feel for your Page.
+Determine whether to use the page set's theme settings or define a custom theme for your page.

 note